hoardinghopes/embodying-buber/src/posts/Writing the three centres.md

 #### Heart

-Tilly loves French more than any other course she's taking currently.
+Tilly enjoys French more than any other course she's taking.
 Everything else is _alright_.
 Only French is _good_.
 Already, as this news has arrived over the weekend, we've seen a drop in her energy and motivation.
 Her heart has taken a knock.

 I love Tilly.
 Her enthusiasm brings my life to life.
 Her joy is my joy.
 Her adventures are mine.
 Her pain and upset are also mine.